 Knowing Your Members Can Help Prevent Fraud

-To combat this rise in CNP fraud, credit unions are successfully deploying a combination of human judgment and machine learning to track and mitigate rising trends before they become real problems.
+Some credit unions are also deploying a combination of human judgment and machine learning to track and mitigate rising CNP fraud trends before they become real problems.

 For example, Red Rocks Credit Union saw a rise in fraudulent activity as members shifted transactions to the digital channel.
 Member spending behavior became increasingly unpredictable, and the credit union struggled to contain risking fraud losses.